vikingeducation/project_ponz/README.md

 - ExpressJS

 Challenges:
-- Display of Users referred (i.e. create the 'nesting' of users referred by user's referrals see ) -> utilized a 'deep populate' function from Mongoose (similar to a SQL join) and a recursive function to determine the 'depth'/'nesting' of users
+- Display of Users referred (i.e. create the 'nesting' of users referred by user's referrals see picture 2) -> utilized a 'deep populate' function from Mongoose (similar to a SQL join) and a recursive function to determine the 'depth'/'nesting' of users

 ## Demo